VarshiniiiiBM/CSPM_Project/meeting_minutes.md

 Feedback by Professor:

-* Use some Jason Structure or define just 1 character that will never happen in data (should be discussed with the team)
+* Use some JSON Structure (https://www.json.org) or define 1 start / stop character or string (e.g. "START" / "STOP") that will never happen in data (should be discussed with the team)
-* Sending data every 50 ms is not suggested
+* Sending data every 50 ms is not useful, as sampling rate will be 10kHz or more
 * In transmission of data there should be more delay
 * Put the data sheets in the hessen box
-* Change the baud rate because its not fast enough
+* Change the baud rate if it is not fast enough

 10.45-10.52 - Manaf and Anisha